Forced perspective: Theme parks

 Forced perspective is extensively employed at theme parks and other such architecture as found in Disneyland and Las Vegas, often to make structures seem larger than they are in reality where physically larger structures would not be feasible or desirable, or to otherwise provide an optical illusion for entertainment value.
 Most notably, it is used by Walt Disney Imagineering in the Disney Theme Parks.
 Some notable examples of forced perspective in the parks, used to make the objects bigger, are the castles (Sleeping Beauty, Cinderella, Belle, Magical Dreams, and Enchanted Storybook).
 One of the most notable examples of forced perspective being used to make the object appear smaller is The American Adventure pavilion in Epcot.

 At Sleeping Beauty Castle in Disneyland, the scale of architectural elements is much smaller in the upper reaches of the castle compared to the foundation, making it seem significantly taller than its actual height of 77 ft.

 At Cinderella Castle in Walt Disney World's Magic Kingdom, the scale once again gets smaller the higher one goes, making it seem significantly taller than its actual height of 189 ft.

-The American Adventure pavilion in Epcot, also in Walt Disney World, uses forced perspective to make a five-story building appear to be two and a half stories.
+The American Adventure pavilion in Epcot, also in Walt Disney World, uses forced perspective to make a two-story building appear to be three stories.